Strength that doesn't run out

 "I can do all things through Christ which strengtheneth me."

 Paul wrote this from prison, referring to contentment in any circumstance.
 It is not a promise of unlimited ability, but of sufficient strength for whatever God calls you to face.
+The Greek word for "strengtheneth" (endunamounti) is a present-tense participle — Christ is continuously infusing strength, not granting a one-time supply.

 Isaiah 40:31